3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/rails/rails-resources-and-routing.md

 artist        GET    /artists/:id(.:format)      artists#show
 ```

-Q: What named route helper will return the url to list all Artists?
+Q: What named route helper will return the entire url to list all Artists?

 > A. `artists_url`

+> This will return 'localhost:3000/artists'

 Q: What named route helper will return the path to show an Artist?

 > A. `artist_path(@artist)`

+> This will return '/artists/**:id**'

 Note that to indicate which artist we should show, we need to pass a reference to an artist.